openshift/microshift/docs/howto_load_balancer.md

 ```

 ## Install Load Balancer
-Log into the virtual machine and run the following commands to create `MetalLB` namespace and deployment.
+Log into the virtual machine and run the following commands to create the `MetalLB` namespace and deployment.

 ```
 oc apply -f https://raw.githubusercontent.com/metallb/metallb/v0.11.0/manifests/namespace.yaml oc apply -f https://raw.githubusercontent.com/metallb/metallb/v0.11.0/manifests/metallb.yaml
 ```

-Once the components are available, create a `ConfigMap` required to define the address pool for the load balancer to use.
+Once the components are available, create a `ConfigMap` to define the default address pool for the load balancer to use.

 ```bash
 oc create -f - <<EOF